-Jointly modeling aerial and boat survey data can improve our understanding of several important ecological phenomena important to proposed wind energy development, especially (1) clustering of marine wildlife within the study area and (2) relationships between marine wildlife abundance and spatially varying habitat covariates.
-An integrated approach utilizes beneficial aspects of both survey methods, with study area predictions informed by both aerial surveys, which encompassed a large geographic area, and boat surveys that allowed for estimation of detection probability (see Chapters 11-12, and 18; Winiarski et al. 2014).
-The integrated model presented herein had noticeable improvements in predicting local hotspots and marine bird distribution relative to models that only included boatbased data.
-The integrated model, however, had relatively low predictive power to independent surveys (data collected from a survey different than the one used to fit the models), which was likely a consequence of interseasonal variation in local hotspots, changes in habitat covariates, and possibly changes in the relationships with those covariates (Winiarski et al. 2013, Winiarski et al. 2014, Chapter 18).
+Jointly modeling aerial and boat survey data can improve our understanding of several important ecological phenomena important to proposed wind energy development, especially (1) clustering of marine wildlife within the regional study area and (2) relationships between marine wildlife abundance and spatially varying habitat covariates.
+An integrated approach utilizes beneficial aspects of both survey methods, with study area predictions informed by both aerial surveys, which encompassed a large geographic area, and boat surveys that allowed for estimation of detection probability (see Chapters 9 and 13, Winiarski et al. 2014).
+The integrated model presented herein had noticeable improvements in predicting local hotspots and marine bird distribution relative to models that only included boat-based data.
+The integrated model, however, had relatively low predictive power to independent surveys (data collected from a survey different than the one used to fit the models), which was likely a consequence of interseasonal variation in local hotspots, changes in habitat covariates, and possibly changes in the relationships with those covariates (Winiarski et al. 2013, Winiarski et al. 2014, Chapter 13).

-In general, habitat relationships were similar to those presented in Chapter 18.
-For instance, relationships with distance to shore were consistently negative for terns, loons, and Northern Gannets in boat-based models herein and in Chapter 18.
+In general, habitat relationships were similar to those presented in Chapter 13.
+For instance, relationships with distance to shore were consistently negative for terns, loons, and Northern Gannets in boat-based models herein and in Chapter 13.
 Conversely, parameter estimates for distance to shore were sometimes reversed (positive) in the integrated model.
 Both boat-based and integrated models, however, still predicted increased nearshore distribution patterns (e.g., areas of higher predicted abundance for Northern Gannet were generally closer to shore).
-Distance to shore and the aerial covariate used in the integrated model were collinear for all species (\leq 0.60), but likely not strong enough to completely explain the differences in the distance to shore parameter estimate.
+Distance to shore and the aerial covariate used in the integrated model were collinear for all species ( $\leq 0.60$ ), but likely not strong enough to completely explain the differences in the distance to shore parameter estimate.
 Instead, integrating aerial data likely provided more information on areas of particularly high or low abundances, and was a more informative covariate than the less variable distance to shore covariate.
 These examples demonstrate the necessity of investigating both parameter estimates and predicted abundance maps to determine proper interpretations from boat-based and integrated models.

-In line with our hypotheses, integrated models improved the identification of abundance hotspots and areas of lower than expected abundances.
+In line with our hypotheses, integrated models improved the identification of species-specific hotspots and areas of lower than expected abundances.
 The greater spatial coverage of aerial surveys improved the detection of latitudinal gradients and hotspots, especially those occurring outside of areas surveyed by the boat.
 Covariate relationships identified during boat surveys, however, remained important predictors of marine bird abundance and distribution.
 Differences between modeling approaches were most evident for Northern Gannets and loons, where integrated models predicted increased clustering relative to boatbased model predictions.
-For loons, integrated models predicted both a distance to shore effect and latitudinal gradient, with abundances highest near the mouth of the Chesapeake Bay (southwest region of the study area).
-Similarly, integrated model predictions for Northern Gannets were clustered near the mouth of the Chesapeake Bay and a few nearshore areas off the coasts of Virginia.
+For loons, integrated models predicted both a distance to shore effect and latitudinal gradient, with abundances highest near the mouth of the Chesapeake Bay (southwest section of the regional study area).
+Similarly, integrated model predictions for Northern Gannets were clustered near the mouth of the Chesapeake Bay and a few nearshore areas off the coast of Virginia.
+Predicted clustering of loons and Northern Gannets in the integrated model resulted in lower predicted flock abundances in the Maryland study.
+Predictions for terns and alcids in the Maryland study area, however, were generally similar across modeling approaches.